 What are the best counters for Mega Charizard X in Pokémon Go?

-The Legendary Dragon and Flying type from Gen III, Rayquaza is the King of Dragons and one of the best Pokémon Go has to offer.
-While it does take double damage from Mega Charizard X's Dragon type attack, it only takes half damage from its Fire type attacks.
+The Legendary mascot of Pokémon Emerald, Rayquaza is the King of Dragons and one of the best Pokémon Go has to offer.
+As a Dragon and Flying type, it takes increased damage from Mega Charizard X's Dragon type attack, but reduced damage from Fire type attacks.
 On top of that, Rayquaza has been available many times so most players have at least one powered up.
 Dragon Tail and Outrage is the moveset you'll want for your Rayquaza.

-The pseudo-Legendary Dragon and Flying type from Gen I's Kanto region, Dragonite has been featured in events, Community Day, Special Research, and even as a Shadow Pokémon.
-Many players have entire teams of Dragonite.
-It's resistant to Fire and weak to Dragon, like most of the best counters.
+Last but not least is the pseudo-Legendary from Gen I's Kanto region, Dragonite.
+Dragonite has been featured in events, Community Day, Special Research, and even as a Shadow Pokémon, so many players have entire teams of Dragonite.
+It's and Dragon and Flying type, so resistant to Fire type moves and weak to Dragon type damage, like most of the best counters.
 Dragon Tail and Outrage is the ideal moveset for this raid.

-- Dialga with Dragon Tail and Draco Meteor
+- Dialga with Dragon Breath and Draco Meteor

 - Terrakion with Smack Down and Rock Slide

-- Tyranitar with Smaxk Down and Stone Edge
+- Tyranitar with Smack Down and Stone Edge

 - Kyurem with Dragon Breath and Dragon Claw